ShouravAhmed/EduOrgList/README.md

 * [x] https://banbeis.portal.gov.bd/
   * [BANBEIS](https://banbeis.portal.gov.bd/) is Bangladesh Bureau of Educational Information and Statistics is the only government agency responsible for the collection and dissemination of statistics and information in Bangladesh.
   * Possible solutions
-    1. Their web site contains school, college, school and college, madrasa, private and public university data in separate `.xlsx` file.
-We can read all these files using `openpyxl` python module and covert and write the data in more suitable format.
+    1. Their web site contains school, college, school and college, madrasa, technical college, private and public university data in separate `.xlsx` file.
+We can read all these files using `openpyxl` python module and covert and write those data in more suitable format.
   * Implemented solution
     * First all the `.xlsx` files are downloaded and placed into `EduOrgList/bdedu`.
     * Data scraper is the `bdedu.py`.
-Using `openpyxl` python module we read all data and write them in `finalData.json` file after formatting. formatting needed to match the json keys other data e.g. `EduOrgList/uniAZ`.
+Using `openpyxl` python module we read all data and write them in `finalData.json` file after formatting. formatting needed to match the json data keys with other data-set e.g. `EduOrgList/uniAZ`.
-    * Data available for each organization are "division name", "district name", "thana name", "eiin", "institution name", "village road", "post office", "management", "institution type", "mobile".
+    * Data available for each organization are "name", "address", "country" and "tel".
 * [x] https://codeforces.com/ratings Organizarion list of codeforces.com
 * [x] https://code.org/learn/find-school/json Database that powers the Code.org local school search.
 [Public API]